rincojs/rinco-sg/doc/templates/_partials/_gs.md

 Rinco Project  // path of your project assets       // assets path
-     css       // stylus, sass, less or pure css data      // json to be imported
+     css       // stylus, sass, less or pure css img       // images
-     img       // images
-     includes  // (.html|.md) partials to be imported js        // coffescript or pure js
-     pages     // main pages of your project build        // static files
+     js        // coffescript, babel or pure js data         // json to be imported templates    // main pages and partials (.html|.md) to be imported build        // generated static files (build)
 ```

 <a name="include"></a>